TobyHay/book-project/pipeline/README.md

 This will push the docker image into your AWS repository, so that it is able to run the desired scripts.

+These steps should also be repeated for the send email lambda, located in the `email` directory.

 ## Run locally

 Once you have created the docker image in step 1 above, you can test this docker file locally by running the following command in the pipeline directory: